dt2014/COMP90024_Team10/README.md

-COMP90024_Cluster_and_Cloud_Computing Assignment2 Team10
+    Team: 10
+    City: New York
+    Students:
+    	Full Names  		Student IDs
+   		Shuangchao Yin  	612511
+    	Weijia Chen  		616213
+    	Yun Shi  			621761
+    	Jiajie Li 			631482
+    	Fengmin Deng  		659332

+COMP90024 Cluster and Cloud Computing Assignment2
 ==============

-##Overview
-This repository contains the source for COMP90024 Project of team10.
+This repository contains the source code for COMP90024 Project of team10.
-- Author: Team10
-- GitHub:

 ##Directory Structure
-There are one Twitter Harvester, one Ansible script and ... in this directory.
+These are the componets in the project:

+- Ansible script
+- Twitter Harvester for Search API
+- Twitter Harvester for Stream API
+- Scripts to process the tweets records for adding attributes: sentiment and district
+- MapReduce functions for CouchDB
+- Web Service

 Some sub-directories contain a ReadMe file for the details of that application.